 The Center for Sustainable Journalism (CSJ) publishes YouthToday.org.
-CSJ aims to discover innovative ways to produce financially sustainable, high quality and ethically sound journalism via applied research, collaborations and advancing innovative projects, such as Youth Today and the Juvenile Justice Information Exchange, Bokeh Focus and Georgia News Lab.
+CSJ aims to discover innovative ways to produce financially sustainable, high quality and ethically sound journalism via applied research, collaborations and advancing innovative projects, such as Youth Today, the Juvenile Justice Information Exchange, Bokeh Focus and Georgia News Lab.

-You may contact any one of us directly via email by clicking on our names.
+You may contact any one of us directly via email by clicking on our names below.
 Contact Chelsey Tabakian Odom with any questions for our interns or about our internship programs.